abrarelmogy/COVID19-Dashboard/README.md

 # COVID19 Dashboard

->This dashboard created using tableau allow you to know information about Covid19 for each country and distibuation of covid19 on WorldMap.
+>This dashboard created using Tableau, allow you to know information about Covid19 for each country and distibuation of Covid19 on WorldMap.

->You can choose a country from drop down list or select it from the Map to display the below info:
+>You can choose a country from drop-down list or select it from the Map to display the below info:
   1. Total cases for each country
   2. Total deaths for each country
   3. Total fully vaccinated people for each country